4kpros/4kpros/README.md

 ## Hi 👋

-- 🔭 I'm Abouar Prosper, Serious backend developer working on some projects. aspiring to become an Expert in .NET and Mobile application.
+- 🔭 I'm Abouar Prosper, Serious backend developer working on some open source projects. aspiring to become an Expert in .NET and Mobile application.

 ### :hammer_and_wrench: Languages and Tools :